kentan-official/kentan/docs/docs/getting-started/quick-start.md

 ...
 ```

-In the last step we simplify the generation of the products list to reduce the complexity
+In the last step, we simplify the generation of the products list to reduce the complexity
 of our Sketch `ForShoppingBasket`.

 ## Take A Sketch List